 *IMPORTANT NOTE: The currently official version of General Chapter <797> (last revised in 2008) remains official.

 For more information on other compounding chapters click here.

 USP is a not-for-profit, science-driven organization that has an established process for convening independent experts in the development and maintenance of healthcare quality standards.
 The process is public health focused, leveraging current science and technology, and draws on the expertise of scientists and healthcare practitioners while providing opportunities for public input from stakeholders throughout the standards’ progress.

-The USP Compounding Expert Committee is responsible for reviewing and revising General Chapter <797>.
-Review its work plan and past meeting summaries.
+The USP Compounding Expert Committee is responsible for the development of General Chapter <797>.
+Review their work plan and past meeting summaries.

 Your participation is integral to the standard setting process.
 Stay involved and sign up to receive updates from USP.